SafaAlfulaij/QuranFinder/README.md

 ```
 Returns
 ```
-Al-Fatiha1: Praise be to Allah, Lord of the Worlds,
+1,1: Praise be to Allah, Lord of the Worlds,
 ```

 The bot can obtain translation of the Quran for different languages. (ar, en, fa, tr) are the main ones.
 You can get extra translations and other data sources by using the data source key provided by Global Quran API.
-For more information see the [wiki] (https://github.com/SafaAlfulaij/QuranFinder/wiki)
+For more information see the [Wiki](https://github.com/SafaAlfulaij/QuranFinder/wiki)

 One example is:
 ```